TigerBSD/TigerBSD/README.md

 Having two SSDs in the T520 is possible thanks to the [Caddy Adapter for T520 found on eBay](http://www.ebay.com/sch/i.html?_nkw=Caddy+Adapter+T520).
-Note that this is quite different from the factory configuration which has 4GB RAM and a 7200-rpm 500GB HDD.
-The assumption of the storage medium being an SSD and not a HDD, in particular, is important, since it will affect choices about how the OS is to treat the drive.
+Note that this is quite different from the factory configuration which has 4GB RAM, a 7200-rpm 500GB HDD and a CD/DVD station.
+The assumption of the storage medium being SSDs and not a HDD, in particular, is important, since it will affect choices about how the OS is to treat the drive.
 Things which make sense for a HDD might be slow for a SSD and vice versa.
 Things which optimize the usage of a HDD might hurt an SSD and vice versa.

 All commands in this README are to be performed as root unless otherwise noted.